-In another regularly-used TimeLoc variant, a LocataNet to be “locked to GPS time” (or any other time reference) if that is a customer requirement.
+In another regularly-used TimeLoc variant, a LocataNet to be “locked to GPS time” (or any other time base reference) if that is a customer requirement.
 In this way, a LocataNet can distribute UTC time, or any other time reference (e.g. an atomic clock reference) throughout the local network.

 What are some applications of Locata technology?

 Locata allows any entity – mine, construction site, port, warehouse, airport, strategic asset — and eventually entire cities – to determine for itself the level of positioning it wishes to deploy, under its OWN autonomous LOCAL CONTROL.
-In other words, in any current application where GPS-style positioning is desired — but GPS is either “flaky,” inaccurate or unavailable — then Locata may supply a complementary solution.
+In other words, in any current application where GPS-style positioning is desired — but GPS is either “unreliable,” inaccurate or unavailable — then Locata may supply a complementary solution.

 How accurate is positioning using a LocataNet?